• Skip to primary navigation

 • Mix all the marinade ingredients together in a bowl and set aside for about 30 minutes.

-• Grill for 15 to to 20 minutes or your desired level of doneness.
+• Bake for 15 to 20 minutes or until the internal temperature reaches 135 degrees Fahrenheit (medium-rare) or your desired level of doneness.
+See Notes.

 Reader Interactions